 Franchise revenue primarily includes royalty income and advertising fund contributions.
 Franchise revenue decreased \$0.9 million, or 5.8%, in fiscal 2024 compared to fiscal 2023.
 Franchise revenue declined primarily due to a reduction in the percentage of sales each franchise is required to contribute to support selling activities in the second half of fiscal 2024 in line with the reduction in overall selling expense.
-The percentage of sales each franchise is required to contributions with spending levels, subject to compliance with the respective franchise agreement.
+The percentage of sales each franchise is required to contribute could change in the future, as we expect to align contributions with spending levels, subject to compliance with the respective franchise agreement.
 Franchise restaurants reported an increase of 2.6% in comparable restaurant revenue in fiscal 2024 compared to a decrease of 2.3% in fiscal 2023.